AdobeDocs/experience-manager-assets-essentials.en/help/using/edit-videos.md

 * Only MP4 video type is supported.

-* Maximum file size supported: 17 MB
+* Maximum file size supported: 200 MB

+* The minimum and maximum dimensions of the video are 46 pixels and 3840 pixels respectively.

+* The supported web browsers are Google Chrome, Firefox, Safari, and Edge.

+* The functionality cannot be opened in an incognito mode of a web browser.

 ### Next Steps {#next-steps}